Successfully transitioning to a career in development includes a lot of skill-sets.

 2. There are LOTS of hours spent on the phone.

-Trying to get appointments, thanking donors, confirming information, securing sponsorships, scheduling pick-ups, asking for volunteers, and the list goes on.
+A career in development involves trying to get appointments, thanking donors, confirming information, securing sponsorships, scheduling pick-ups, asking for volunteers, and the list goes on.
 The amount of time spent on the phone as a development staff is significant.
 It SHOULD be significant.
 Those calls will lead to meetings, lead to better relationships, lead to continued conversations and lasting impact.
 Don’t skimp on the phone time.

 3. It’s all about who you know.

 We hear this a lot growing up.
-But I find it to be very true in development.
+But I find it to be very true with a career in development.
 Who you know can open doors for meetings, can help smooth the way for an introduction, can get in-kind donations more rapidly, will allow for easier conversations and often remove barriers.
 Who you know, and who your staff, board and volunteers know, can have a positive impact on your ability and success in the world of development.
 Do lots of networking!

 4. Handwritten thank-you notes are a must.

-For all things in life, and development work is no different, a hand-written thank you note goes a long way.
+For all things in life, and a career in development work is no different, a hand-written thank you note goes a long way.
 Always thank EVERY donor, at least once a year, with a hand-written and sincere thank-you note.
 It doesn’t have to be a novel.
 Do not use pre-printed notes with your signature.
 Write the notes individually.

 5. Planting seeds today WILL reap a harvest, you just don’t know when.